Pobee Biney: Trial and conviction

 Biney was arrested on 20 January 1950 following the general strike.
 Five charges were levied against him, all relating to inciting people to participate in what the colonial authorities deemed an illegal strike between 4 and 11 January 1950.
 His trial commence on 8 February before District Magistrate W. B. Lare.
 According to the trial papers Biney, though represented by counsel, put up no defense.
 No witnesses were called on his behalf.
 There was no cross examination of prosecution witnesses and Biney did not take the stand.
 He was sentenced to eight months imprisonment on 18 February 1950 having been found guilty of all five charges and given an eight months jail sentence.

 Legislative Assembly

 A general election was held in the Gold Coast on 8 February 1951.
 Biney was elected as a Member of the Legislative Assembly on the CPP ticket, beating a prominent pro-British chief, Nana Sir Tsibu Darku IX, to win in Sekondi-Takoradi.

 However, together with Woode, Biney became increasingly critical in the shifting CPP stanch.
 Particularly the shift from Positive Action to Tactical Action, which Biney and Woode view more as conceding to the demands of the colonial authorities to the detriment of the common person in the Gold Coast.

-Later Political Activity
+Later political activity

 Biney was expelled from the CPP.
-Following his explusion, along with Anthony Woode, Kwesi Lamptey, Abubekr, Yeboah Aukordich, and B. F. Kusi he attempted to form a political party, the National Reformation Party (NRP).
+Following his expulsion, along with Anthony Woode, Kwesi Lamptey, Abubekr, Yeboah Aukordich, and B. F. Kusi he attempted to form a political party, the National Reformation Party (NRP).